 Travis mood and load, the build can be completed in less than a minute.

-Members of scgmlz have rights to merge their own pull requests.
-External users will have to wait a bit for a person with admin rights to approve.
+Project members are authorized to merge their own pull requests.
+External users will have to wait for some of us to approve.

 After pull request merge, check site online.
 It might take a few minutes before changes will be propagated to hosting service.